darkangle49/cg2021/README.md

-The files show basic implementation of Java and MongoDB
+The files show basic implementation of MongoDB